NathanLongsw/Binary-ML-Algorithm/README.md

 ## About the Data

 The RawData.json file contains samples of Yelp restaurant review in JSON format.
 The JSON file contains JSON objects ‘RestaurantInfo’ and ‘Reviews’.
 In the ‘RestaurantInfo’ object, it contains the basic information of the restaurant (Address, ImgURL, Name etc.).
 In the ‘Reviews’ object, there are 1445 different reviews on this restaurant.
 The JSON object ‘Reviews’ is defined as the following:
-&emsp;• Author: name of the reviewer
+&emsp;&emsp;• Author: name of the reviewer
-&emsp;• Author_Location: location of the reviewer
+&emsp;&emsp;• Author_Location: location of the reviewer
-&emsp;• Content: review
+&emsp;&emsp;• Content: review
-&emsp;• Date: date when the review was registered
+&emsp;&emsp;• Date: date when the review was registered
-&emsp;• Overall: rating of the restaurant in numerical format
+&emsp;&emsp;• Overall: rating of the restaurant in numerical format
-&emsp;• ReviewID: system ID for the review
+&emsp;&emsp;• ReviewID: system ID for the review

 ## Implementation Details